There are 3 way to pay your $50.00 dues for the year 2023

 WELCOME TO OUR NEW MEMBERS and we hope that you will continue to support the Branch that you chose to join.

-Again this year, a note of thanks to all the members who have sent in pre-addressed, stamped envelopes for the mailing of their membership cards to them.
-We also had a number of members send in extra stamps or money to buy postage.
-I cannot express enough thanks to all the members who have sent in pre-addressed, stamped envelopes, money for stamps or stamps, as this little bit on your part contributes a lot to our finances.
-I have probably had at least 100 of our members do this little thing and for your Branch this translates into 100 times the cost of postage + GST and 100 times the cost of an envelope as well as the money for stamps or actual stamp donations that we received.
-Every little bit on your part helps out the bottom line in OUR great Branch.
-Again, thank you, thank you.
+A note of thanks to all the members who have sent in pre-addressed, stamped envelopes for the mailing of their membership cards to them.
+This year we also had a number of members send in money to buy postage or actual stamps.
+I cannot express enough thanks to all the members who have sent in stamped envelopes, money for stamps or stamps, as this little bit on your part contributes a lot to our finances.
+I have probably had at least 60 of our members so far, do this little thing and for us this translates into 60 times

 Click on the link to the Legion